rebelsky/csc207c/_mps/fraction-calculator.md

 > If the files are in the same directory, you need not connect them explicitly.

-Is there an extension we are permitted to use for styling?
+**Is there an extension we are permitted to use for styling?**

-> There's a reformat command in VSCodee.
+> There's a reformat command in VSCode.
 Open the command palette in VSCode and enter "Format Document".
 (Make sure you've installed the style info from the intro lab.)

 > However, it does not completely cover all of the requirements of `mvn checkstyle:style`.

-Do you recommend building each class separately and then ensuring they work together or is building them simultaneously better?
+**Do you recommend building each class separately and then ensuring they work together or is building them simultaneously better?**

 > I tend to build separately and experiment/test as I go.

+**Can we use features we might have heard of from elsewhere (e.g. hash tables) that we have not yet learned in Java?**

+> You should not need hash tables.
+I would generally prefer that you not pull in too many things from elsewhere.

 ---